d-bl/MAE-gf/docs/ctrl.md

 ## Introduction

-A stitch is defined as <some four bobbins>.
+A stitch is defined as something with four bobbins.
 On this page, we present an incomplete list of stitches to choose from.
 There are more than 1000 possibilities.
-On page <counting><to make> we show an ordening of the stitches and a way of counting stitches.
+On page-to-be counting stiches we show an ordening of the stitches and a way of counting stitches.

 ## Stitches
 ### two